DnD 5e - Druid Spell List Breakdown

 - PHB: If used under the right circumstances, this spell is a death sentence for many creatures.
 If affected creatures can't grab onto something, they don't get a save.
 If they can't fly and can't fight at range, they're floating targets for up to a minute.
 If you're facing creatures of larger size than your party members, you can place the cylindar slightly off the ground, dragging tall enemies into the air while your allies duck below the bottom of the cylindar.

 - EEPC / XGtE: Casting this spell is a commitment: enemies won't just walk into the whirlwind, so you'll need to spend your Action every turn to move it.
 Hopefully you're in close enough quarters that you'll be able to hit multiple enemies each turn, but they'll probably figure out that a 30-foot tall tornado isn't something which they want to stand by.
 Once you have a creature in the whirlwind, the victim is making ability checks to get out rather than a saving throw or a skill check, so even creatures with high Strength or Dexterity may need several attempts to escape.
 And even when they do escape, they're hurled between 30 and 180 feet in a random direction.
-Unfortunately it looks like hitting objects won't hurt them, but you can always go pick them up again on your own turn if they're close enough.
+Unfortunately it looks like hitting objects won't hurt them (though they may take some falling damage), but you can always go pick them up again on your own turn if they're close enough.

 - PHB: Essentially a worse version of Mass Polymorph, the size, creature type, and CR limitations gives you few good options.
-The current published highest-CR creature or Large or smaller size is the Giant Scorpion at CR 3, which isn't a great option for combat at this level.
+The current published highest-CR beast (excluding creatures published in adventures, which generally aren't available outside of those adventures) of Large or smaller size is the Giant Scorpion at CR 3, which isn't a great option for combat at this level.
 You could use this for scouting by turning into something like rats or spiders, but if you just want to fly around quickly Wind Walk is better.

 - PHB: Difficult to use because it targets a single type of creature, but if you're facing a homogenous group of enemies you can greatly hinder them with either option.
 Even against single creatures, using Sympathy to force an enemy to approach one of your party members (sympathy on a paladin to attract a lich) can force enemies into a situation which will end in their death.